 - The lowest income households will receive £650

 - Those receiving non-means-tested disability benefits will receive £150

 Other cash support - Make sure you have checked if you are eligible for any income support from government.
 This will also ensure you receive the one-off payments mentioned above.

 The Norfolk Assistance Scheme (NAS) can also help people who are in financial hardship and cannot pay their living costs.

 Energy saving improvements

-Energy efficiency recommendations - If you own your home, get tailored recommendations from governement for home improvements that could reduce energy bills.
+Energy efficiency recommendations - If you own your home, get tailored recommendations from government for home improvements that could reduce energy bills.

 Energy saving tips and advice - Energy Saving Trust also provides lots of advice and tips on heating your home, reducing heat loss, and buying energy efficient products.